 If your teenager was injured in a car wreck, you should speak with a Manchester teen driver accident lawyer for help on your case.
 A well-versed car wreck attorney could guide you through the specific laws surrounding teen drivers and how these laws may impact your child’s case.

 Learner’s Permit Guidelines

-Teen drivers must complete 30 hours of classroom training for those who attend commercial driving school or a high school driving school.
+As a Manchester accident attorney can attest, teen drivers must complete 30 hours of classroom training for those who attend commercial driving school or a high school driving school.
 These new drivers must wait four months after receiving their learner’s permit before taking the driving test.

 If a parent decides to teach their teenager to drive at home, the minor must complete 22 hours of classroom type training, eight hours of a safe driving practices course, and must hold their permit for six months before taking the driving exam for their license.
 All new drivers must complete two hours of legal guardian training and 40 hours of driving practice before being eligible for the driver’s license test.